diffusiondata/taxi-demo/README.md

 The "Darunter" taxi demo is divided into two parts, a frontend and a backend.

 The frontend is a browser based client served as static content.
-The client has been written in ClojureScript and uses the JavaScript API to speak to the Reappt server.
+The client has been written in ClojureScript and uses the JavaScript API to speak to the Diffusion Cloud server.

-The backend has been written in Clojure using the Java API to speak to the Reappt server and runs as a process.
+The backend has been written in Clojure using the Java API to speak to the Diffusion Cloud server and runs as a process.

-Although Clojure and ClojureScript look like the same language because they depend on different Diffusion APIs the code they use to interact with Reappt looks slightly different.
+Although Clojure and ClojureScript look like the same language because they depend on different Diffusion APIs the code they use to interact with Diffusion Cloud looks slightly different.
 For example the Clojure code identifies the target server a URL and the ClojureScript code uses a JavaScript object with the properties `host` and `port`.

 ## Deploying and hosting

-The demo is intended to be deployed as two applications to IBM Bluemix and to connect to a Reappt service also created through Bluemix.
+The demo is intended to be deployed as two applications to IBM Bluemix and to connect to a Diffusion Cloud service also created through Bluemix.
 Manifest files are provided for both the frontend and backend to allow them to be easily deployed to Bluemix using the CloudFoundry command line tools.
 It is possible to run locally but the instructions provided are for Bluemix.

 ### Prerequisites